Home

 Not all investments are equal, and today more than ever it is important to evaluate risk verses interest rate expected.

-This rule magnifies the importance of compound interest rates.
 Learning this rule and applying it correctly can help you make a great deal of money.

 Here is an example of how to apply the Rule of 72 to three different interest rates on a $2,000 investment.